-A: We will have practice as long as the facility is open, so it does not matter if school is cancelled.
-If practice is cancelled we will send out an e-mail update and have it posted on the team’s website as soon as we can.
+A: We will have practice as long as the facility is open, so it does not matter if school is canceled.
+If practice is canceled we will send out an e-mail update and have it posted on the team’s website as soon as we can.

 Q: How do I know what training equipment my child needs?

 A: Look at the Squad Descriptions for a list of workout equipment that your swimmer will need.
 All swimmers (if wearing a swim cap) MUST wear a Blue Wave logo cap.
 We do this so ALL swimmers become part of the team.
 If you are new, there is a grace period.
 Please contact the BWST team administrator ASAP to purchase Blue Wave swim caps (latex or silicone) for your swimmer.
 If you have any questions, please ask the coach assigned to your swimmer.
 All swimmers are given a BWST cap at the beginning of the year and may purchase more during the year.

 Q: Can I stay at the pool and watch my child’s practice?

 A: While we understand a parent’s desire to see their child learn to swim, it is not encouraged that you remain in the pool facility.
 For Breaker and Typhoon squads, parents may sit/stand in the spectator seating area to watch their child’s practice.
 However, we respectfully request that you do not interfere with the practice session being given and remain a bystander.
 Our highly trained coaches know the best way to instruct your child and parental guidance is not necessary during this time.
 At levels above Typhoon, it is in everyone’s best interest (swimmers, coaches, and parents) if you remain away from the pool deck until it is time to pick your swimmer up at the end of practice.